Satellite Internet Mini Kit

 Ethernet Adapter Conflicts

-If you’re using the Starlink Ethernet Adapter, it disables WiFi automatically.
+If you’re using the satellite internet Ethernet Adapter, it disables WiFi automatically.
 Disconnect the adapter and reboot the router.
 The WiFi should return.

 Recap: Common Fixes

-Wi‑Fi Router – Gen 2 (plastic base) or Gen 3 (metal base with Ethernet) Starlink Cable – 75 ft (22.8 m) pre-terminated cable
+Wi‑Fi Router – Gen 2 (plastic base) or Gen 3 (metal base with Ethernet) Satellite internet – 75 ft (22.8 m) pre-terminated cable

 Power Cord